ANDRVV/mpySocket/README.md

 # mpySocket
-A socket for the esp01 and esp01s.
+A socket lib for the esp01 and esp01s.

 # Info